microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/02_build_llm_flows/02_build_llm_flows.md

 After you complete this exercise, you will be able to:

 * Create a conversational RAG flow.
-* Work with an Open Source LLM Model.
+* Create and populate a vector index.
-* Test and Validate
+* Test and validate using Prompt Flow.

 ## Lab Duration